bstefanescu/qutejs/web/doc/docs/templates.md

 **Example:** `<button @click='handleClick'>Click me!</button>`

-An event attribute can take as value a name which resolve to a function in the current context, or a siomple javascript expression like a method call.
+An event attribute can take as value a name which resolve to a function in the current context, or a simple javascript expression like a method call.

-There is an alternative notation for a event attribute: `x-on:{event-name}`
+There is an alternative notation for an event attribute: `x-on:{event-name}`

 **Example:** `<button x-on:click='handleClick'>Click me!</button>`